WeblateOrg/weblate/docs/admin/projects.rst

 Translation license
 +++++++++++++++++++

-License of the translation, (does not need to be the same as the source code license).
+License of the translation (does not need to be the same as the source code license).

 .. _component-agreement: